lyteword/chspurgeon-tod/volume-4/psalm-93.md

 **Verses 1-2.** Shew,

-1\.The royal proclamation.
+1\.
+The royal proclamation.

-2\.The imperial robe.
+2\.
+The imperial robe.

-3\.The stable kingdom.
+3\.
+The stable kingdom.

-4\.The ancient throne.
+4\.
+The ancient throne.

-5\.The Eternal King. *C.A.D.*
+5\.
+The Eternal King. *C. A. D.*

 **Verses 1-2.**

-1\.Make the great proclamation.
+1\.
+Make the great proclamation.
 The right, stability, antiquity, extent, perpetuity of the Lord's dominion.

-2\.Note the different emotions it inspires.
+2\.
+Note the different emotions it inspires.
 In the rebellious, condemned, loyal, &c.

-3\.Negotiate for submission to the King. *C. A. D.*
+3\.
+Negotiate for submission to the King. *C. A. D.*

 **Verse 3.** The voice of the floods.

-1\.The voice of Nature is the voice of God.
+1\.
+The voice of Nature is the voice of God.

-2\.It is a voice from God.
+2\.
+It is a voice from God.

-3\.It is a voice for God.
+3\.
+It is a voice for God.
 "God hath a voice that ever is heard, In the peal of the thunder, the chirp of the bird: It comes in the torrent, all rapid and strong, In the streamlet's soft gush, as it ripples along; In the waves of the ocean, the furrows of land, In the mountain of granite, the atom of sand; Turn where ye may, from the sky to the sod, Where can ye gaze that ye see not a God?" *G. R. Poetry by Eliza Cook.*

 **Verse 4.**

-1\.God is mighty in creation.
+1\.
+God is mighty in creation.

-2\.He is mightier in providence.
+2\.
+He is mightier in providence.

-3\.He is mightiest in redemption. *G. R.*
+3\.
+He is mightiest in redemption. *G. R.*

 **Verse 5.**

-1\.Faithfulness becometh the word of God.
+1\.
+Faithfulness becometh the word of God.

-2\.Holiness becometh the house of God. *G. R.*
+2\.
+Holiness becometh the house of God. *G. R.*

 **Verse 5** (last clause).

-1\.Holiness becometh God's typical house, the temple.
+1\.
+Holiness becometh God's typical house, the temple.

-2\.His greater spiritual house, the church.
+2\.
+His greater spiritual house, the church.

-3\.His smaller spiritual house, the believer.
+3\.
+His smaller spiritual house, the believer.

-4\.His eternal house, heaven. *C. A. D.*
+4\.
+His eternal house, heaven. *C. A. D.*